Nicyber/Infinite-Runner-Testing/README.md

 I don't know if this is the case if it is run on another computer, or if it's just mine, since an earlier game of mine had a similar issue of not updating to the next frame unless there was some sort of imput detected.

+Finally, if an error pops up when you close the window of the game when you're done playing, just click the "ignore" button.
+I am not sure what causes that to happen.

 Anyway have fun and may the goddess Hylia watch over you.